nvsraviteja/Github/Github.md

 # Git Commands

+`git clone`
+it will copy the remote repository to local

 `git init`
 it will convert an empty directory into a git repository. in simple it will add .git which tracks the changes in the directry